 I often feel like this day and age is a fast-paced, real-time experiment for how technology will effect society.
 Computers and cell phones have become ubiquitous.
 If your parents wondered how TV screen time would effect their children, we have entered a whole new level!
 There are so many screens available and all able to show you almost anything you want to see, anytime!
 So, are kids getting too much screen time?
 How much screen time should children have anyway?
 I bet almost every parent in America wonders about what is appropriate for screen time at some point.
 That is why I am going to share basic recommended screen time limits for children.
 I will also some effects of screen time on children.
 If you think your kids are getting too much screen time, try a blackout!

-Recommended Screen Time For Children
+Recommended Screen Times For Kids

 There are some nice and easy clear cut recommended screen time limits for younger children.
 Let’s start with those.